 Minimize public investment and maximize private investment.

 The Town and DFI have explored options to expand the project site to meet these guiding public interests more effectively.
 The Town is excited to announce that it has executed Purchase and Sales Agreements with adjacent property owners as the latest step in its efforts to deliver a project that meets both public and private sector interests.

 On Tuesday, June 18, DFI also presented the market analysis to the Board of Commissioners which can be viewed below.
 In July 2019, The Town of Wake Forest selected JDavis Architects to assist with the development of a conceptual plan for the site and Ramey Kemp & Associates to conduct a parking study to determine the demand for public parking in downtown Wake Forest.

-DFI provided an update to the Town of Wake Forest Board of Commissioners on June 18, 2019.
-This update provided an overview of findings related to market indicators.
+DFI provided an update to the Town of Wake Forest Board of Commissioners on January 18.

 DFI, a program of the University of North Carolina Chapel Hill’s School of Government, partners with local governments to attract private investment for transformative projects by providing specialized finance and development expertise.
 DFI’s scope of services for the Town of Wake Forest includes a predevelopment process, solicitation of a private development partner, and assistance with negotiations of a development services agreement with the selected partner.